-The mammary gland is a highly evolved and specialized organ present in pair, one on each side of the anterior chest wall.
+The mammary gland is a highly evolved and specialized organ present in pairs, one on each side of the anterior chest wall.
 The organ's primary function is to secrete milk.
-Though it is present in both sexes, it is well developed in females and rudimentary in the males.
+Though it is present in both sexes, it is well developed in females and rudimentary in males.
 It is also a vital accessory organ of the female reproductive system.

 Situation: The mammary gland is situated in the pectoral region in the superficial fascia.
 However, a part of it called the axillary tail pierces the deep fascia and lies in the axilla.

-Shape: The shape of the mammary gland is hemispherical in young adult females, but becomes pendulous in the later stage of life.
+Shape: The shape of the mammary gland is hemispherical in young adult females but becomes pendulous in the later stage of life.

 Weight: Though it varies from one person to another, the mammary gland usually weighs between 500 to 1000 grams each.